Tetrakern/fictioneer/API.md

 | url `string` | Root URL of the targeted site.
 In case you forgot or want to make sure.
 | language `string` | Language code of the _site_, not necessarily stories or chapters.
 | storyCount `integer` | Total number of published and visible stories.
-| chapterCount `integer` | Total number of published and visible chapters.
+| chapterCount `integer` | Total number of published chapters, including those marked as non-chapter.
 | lastPublished `integer\|null` | Unix timestamp of the last published story (GMT).
 | lastModified `integer\|null` | Unix timestamp of the last modified story (GMT).
 | stories `object\|null` | Paginated collection of story nodes, ordered by publishing date.
 See **Story** endpoint.